 The ingenious use of print with plain is outstanding fashion news for spring.
-Especially attractive and chic is a new print silk bow tech-Flagwill's voice trailed into gravity. nique used in jacket and bodice "Things are looking pretty black fastenings, as illustrated.
+Especially attractive and chic is a new print silk bow technique used in jacket and bodice fastenings, as illustrated.
 The black, white and golden yellow silk print is striped horizontally for the dress, with the stripes applied in bands to the black wool jacket.
 Unpressed pleats give subtle fullness to the skirt.
 This model shows that the idea of print with plain is being used with refreshing originality.